Area codes 718, 347, and 929: Marble Hill

 Despite being legally a part of the borough of Manhattan, per the Greater New York Charter of 1897, the neighborhood of Marble Hill is excluded from the Manhattan numbering plan areas 212, 646, and 332, instead using the 718, 347, and 929 area codes.
 It used to be attached to Manhattan Island.
 After the Harlem River Ship Canal was built in 1895, Marble Hill was separated from Manhattan Island by water.
 Soon after, the Spuyten Duyvil Creek was filled in with landfill, physically connecting Marble Hill to the Bronx.

 When the 718 numbering plan area was extended to the Bronx, Marble Hill residents unsuccessfully fought to retain area code 212.
-Marble Hill receives its dial tone from central offices in the Bronx, and it would have been too expensive for New York Telephone to reroute Marble Hill's trunk so that it could remain in 212.
+Marble Hill's wire center is located in the Bronx and rerouting the trunks would have been too expensive for New York Telephone.

 In popular culture

-The 718 area code was celebrated in the 1998 2 Skinnee J's song "718", in which the rappers tell of people moving from Manhattan (212) to other boroughs (718) for lower rent.
+The 718 area code was celebrated in the 1998 2 Skinnee J's song "718," in which the rappers tell of people moving from Manhattan (212) to other boroughs (718) for lower rent.

-Area codes 212 and 718 are included in the 2001 song "Area Codes" as two of the many locations where rapper Ludacris has "hoes".
+Area codes 212 and 718 are included in the 2001 song "Area Codes" as two of the many locations where rapper Ludacris has "hoes."

-A telephone number in area code 347 appears as "Come forth and call 489-4608, and I'll be here" in the lyrics of "Diary", a track on the album The Diary of Alicia Keys.
+A telephone number in area code 347 appears as "Come forth and call 489-4608, and I'll be here" in the lyrics of "Diary," a track on the album The Diary of Alicia Keys.

 In 2023, as part of the marketing for the then-upcoming release of The Super Mario Bros.
-Movie, a phone number with a (929) area code was created to call or text.
-When called, the number would play a pre-recorded message instructing callers to text the number.
-When texted, users would receive a link where they could sign up for updates related to the movie.
+Movie, a telephone number in area code 929 was created to call or text.
+When called, the line would play a pre-recorded message instructing callers to send a text message to that number.
+A reply contained a link where subscribers could sign up for updates related to the movie.